Development of a dual-phase xenon time projection chamber prototype for the RELICS experiment: Data acquisition and processing System

 \subsection{Peak classification}

-Building upon the established data processing framework, we proceed to classify the pulse peaks recorded in the TPC based on their morphological characteristics.
-A series of threshold criteria and cuts are applied to distinguish among these categories.
-These include area magnitude, rise time width, area fraction of top (AFT), spatial coincidence across PMTs, and relative timing with respect to the trigger or prior S2 peaks.
-The area distribution and rise time structure of the peaks are analyzed to distinguish various classes of physical signals.
-Several distinct signal types are identified, as shown in Fig.~\ref{fig:peak_classification}: \begin{itemize} \item \textbf{S1 Signals}: Prompt, narrow pulses with fast rise times (typically $\sim$10~ns), originating from the de-excitation of xenon excimers and the electron–ion recombination process. \item \textbf{S2 Signals}: Broader pulses with slower rise times (hundreds of ns), generated by drifting electrons extracted into the gas phase and accelerated across the electroluminescence region. \item \textbf{DE Signals}: Isolated low-charge S2-like signals appearing after large S2 events, which is the dominant background in low energy region. \item \textbf{Muon Tracks}: High amplitude, wide S2 signals caused by cosmic muons traversing the entire drift volume, often saturating the ADC and PMTs. \item \textbf{Lone Hits / Single Photoelectrons}: Low area signals below the detection threshold for classification, typically arising from noise, afterpulses, or uncorrelated photon events. \end{itemize}
+Building upon the established data processing framework, we classify the peaks recorded in the TPC based on their characteristics.
+A series of threshold criteria and selections are applied to distinguish between different signal categories.
+First, the pulse area is defined as the time integral of the baseline-subtracted waveform amplitude over the pulse window, which quantifies the total strength of the pulse.
+Second, the rise time characterizes the pulse shape and is defined as the interval between the $\mathrm{10\%}$ and $\mathrm{50\%}$ points of the cumulative area.
+Finally, the Area Fraction of Top (AFT) is defined as the fraction of the total area observed by the top PMT array:

-Such classification plays a key role in separating background-like features from physically meaningful interactions.
-It also enables studies of temporal and spatial correlations between different signal classes, such as S1–S2 matching and DE generation following high-energy events.
+As shown in Fig.~\ref{fig:peak_classification}, distinct signal clusters can be identified based on the distribution of peak area versus rise time: \begin{itemize} \item \textbf{Scintillation signal (S1)}: Prompt, narrow pulses with fast rise times (typically $\mathrm{\sim 10~ns}$). \item \textbf{Electroluminescence signal (S2)}: Broader pulses with slower rise times (typically hundreds of ns). \item \textbf{Single electron signals}: Single electron (SE) signals are low-amplitude, S2-like pulses produced by the electroluminescence of an individual electron extracted into the gas phase~\cite{PhysRevD.106.022001}, which are analyzed in detail in Sec.~\ref{subsec:se_analysis}. \item \textbf{Single electron pile up}: The SE pile-up is low-charge S2-like signals appearing after large S2 events, which is the dominant background in low energy region. \item \textbf{Muon Track}: High amplitude ($\mathrm{Area~>~1\times~10^6~PE}$), wide ($\mathrm{Rise~time~>~1\times~10^4~ns}$) S2 signals caused by cosmic muons traversing the entire drift volume, often saturating the ADC and PMTs. \item \textbf{Single PE pile up}: Low area ($\mathrm{\sim 2~PE}$) signals below the detection threshold for classification, typically arising from noise, afterpulses, or uncorrelated photon events. \end{itemize} The peak classification plays a key role in separating background from signals.
+It also enables studies of temporal and spatial correlations between different signal classes, such as S1-S2 matching and DE recognition following high energy events.